How to Scrape YellowPages.com

 }

-The only details we're missing now are product reviews.
-For that, we'll have to scrape a few more pages so let's take a look at how we can do that.
+The only details we're missing now are product reviews, so next, let's take a look at how to scrape amazon product reviews.

-To scrape product reviews first let's take a look at where we can find them.
-If we scroll to the bottom of the page we can see a link that says "See All Reviews" and if we click it we can see that we are taken to a URL that follows this format:
+To scrape Amazon product reviews, let's take a look at where we can find them.
+If we scroll to the bottom of the page, we can see a link that says "See All Reviews" and if we click it, we can see that we are taken to a new location that follows this URL format:

 from typing_extensions import TypedDict